We solve serious CRA tax problems

 • Deductions specific to trade persons’ tools for use in their employment

-• Deductions specific to employees that work in forest operations
+• Deductions specific to employees who work in forest operations

-This form, once completed by the employer has to be certified.
-This allows the government to know that the employee meets (some) of the conditions for claiming the deductions affected.
-Some specific expenses, such as the home office deduction, have additional conditions that have to be met.
+Once completed by the employer, the form must be certified.
+This allows the government to determine whether the employee meets the conditions for claiming the corresponding deductions.
+Certain specific expenses, such as those related to the home office deduction, have additional conditions that must be met.

 FAQS